-While all serious crafts require some investment in gear and space, any musician knows that the first steps of home recording can seem particularly daunting.
+While all serious crafts require some investment in gear and space, any musician knows that the first steps of creating a home recording studio for beginners can seem particularly daunting.
 But setting up your studio doesn’t have to feel like building Rome in a day (or break the bank).
-Here we’ll take you through the first steps, from purchasing your first batch of recording equipment to setting up the space where the magic will happen.
+Here we’ll take you through the first steps of building a home recording studio for beginners, from purchasing your first batch of recording equipment to setting up the space where the magic will happen.

 Maybe you already have some recording equipment that simply needs augmentation, or maybe all you’ve got is a computer and a dream.
-No matter your situation, your three main considerations when purchasing any of the following recording essentials should be your budget, your familiarity with the products available, and your style of music.
+No matter your situation, your three main considerations when purchasing any of the following essentials for a home recording studio for beginners should be your budget, your familiarity with the products available, and your style of music.

 Computer and Storage